miklevin/MikeLev.in/_posts/2025-03-21-navigating-ai-influence.md

 The butterfly effect and black swan events are closely connected concepts, the later explaining the intermittency of the former.
-Just in case you ever wondered why if the butterfly effect is true, why small things don't always make those big differences.
-Why does the way a leaf falling on one side of the world not always cause a tsunami on the other?
-Why does there appear to be some dampening effect on most butterfly events?
+Just in case you ever wondered why if the butterfly effect is true, *why small things don't ALWAYS make those big differences*.
+Why doesn't a butterfly flapping it's wings on one side of the world not ALWAYS create a tsunami on the other?
+Why does there appear to be *some sort of dampening effect* on most butterfly wing-flaps?
 Why does there seem to be one preponderantly dominate timeline crushing most butterflies?
 That's normal distribution, my friend!
 The butterfly must be a black swan.

 ### The Nature of Disruptive Events